Chapter 9 : Alone with Granger

-He’d never seen his father look like that and it affected him.
+He’d never seen his father look like that and it affected Draco.
 It made him feel sorry for him.
-But more than that… Draco realized now more than ever that his parent’s lives were most definitely in danger.
+But more than that, Draco realized now more than ever that his parent’s lives were most definitely in danger.

 Draco used all the power of his Occlumency to block out certain memories while the Dark Lord slid around the ever-growing circle of Death Eaters until he stopped at Draco.

-Draco stood frozen, but knew it would be disrespectful not to answer him and he certainly didn’t want to show fear.
+Draco stood frozen, but knew it would be disrespectful not to answer and he certainly did not want to show fear.

 “Not yet?”
 Voldemort repeated as he stepped closer to him.
-He held out an open hand and lifted it for all to see.
-“Five.”
-He said with a sneer for all to hear.
+He held out an open hand and lifted it high.
+“Five,” he said with a sneer for all to hear.
 “Five… months is all you have left.”

 Draco said nothing further.
 He only bent forward slightly and nodded his acknowledgement.